-Regional Roads Policies and Objectives

-RR 1: To maintain and improve the capacity, safety and function of the Regional road network (as finance becomes available) and to ensure that it is planned for and managed to enable sustainable economic development of the county and wider area while encouraging a shift towards more sustainable travel and transport in accordance the Core Strategy, the Spatial Planning and National Roads Guidelines 2012 and the Draft Transport Strategy for the Greater Dublin Area 2016-2035.

-RO 1: To restrict new access onto regional roads where the 80km per hour speed limit currently applies, except in the following exceptional circumstances.

-- Developments of strategic, local, regional or national importance, where there is a significant gain to the county through employment creation of other economic benefit. - Where applicants comply with Policy RH4 (Chapter 4) and cannot provide access onto a nearby county road and therefore need to access a Regional Road.
+SEA ENVIOUMENTAL REPORT TO THE KINDLE COUNTY DEV elopinent rian 2017-20 23 Regional Roads Policies and Objectives RR 1: To maintain and improve the capacity, safety and function of the Regional road network (as finance becomes B1 B2 B3 PHH1 S1 B1 B2 B3 PHH1 S1 available) and to ensure that it is planned for and managed to enable the sustainable economic development of the W1 W2 W3 M1 M2 W1 W2 W3 M1 M2 county and wider area while encouraging a shift towards more sustainable travel and transport in accordance the Core M3 C1 CH1 CH2 M3 C1 CH1 CH2 Strategy, the Spatial Planning and National Roads Guidelines 2012 and the L1 L1 Transport Strategy for the Greater Dublin Area 2016-2035.
+RR 2: To restrict new access onto regional roads where the 80km per hour speed limit currently applies, except in the following exceptional circumstances.
+Developments of strategic, local, regional or national importance, where there is a significant gain to the county through employment creation of other economic benefit.
+Where applicants comply with Policy RH (Chapter 4), are proposing to build a home on their family landholding and cannot provide access onto a nearby county road.
 In this instance, applicants will only be permitted to maximise the potential of existing entrances.
-The onus will be on the applicants to demonstrate that there are no other accesses or suitable sites within the landowner's landholding. - Where it is proposed to demolish an existing dwelling and replace with a new dwelling, where there is an existing entrance onto the Regional Road

-RRO 2: To identify the strategic road network needed for the future development of County Kildare and an order of priority of road improvements.

-- RRO 3: To improve and re-align where necessary and as funds allow, the Regional Roads. - RRO 4: To construct the Athy Distributor Road.
-This road will join the M9 Link Road - RRO 5: To identify any future routes in Athy and to preserve the routes free from development - RRO 6: To preserve free from development routes identified on the Naas Town Development Plan until such time as it is superseded by a Local Area Plan for Naas. - RRO 7: To preserve free from development the routes identified as optional routes for the Athy Distributor Road until approval of the scheme is achieved. - RRO 8: To preserve free from development the routes identified as routes (or optional routes) for future roads in the Local Area Plans. - RRO 9: To identify and preserve free from development routes for additional crossings of the river Liffey in order to accommodate increased traffic (between the Dublin Metropolitan Area and the population and employment centres in Kildare). - RRO 10: To preserve free from development and improve connectivity across the railways and canals in Kildare.
+The onus will be on the applicants to demonstrate that there are no other accesses or suitable sites within the family landholding (See also Policy RH 18).
+Where it is proposed to demolish an existing dwelling, and replace with a new dwelling, where there is an existing entrance onto the Regional Road.
+RR 3: To identify the strategic road network needed for the future development of County Kildare and an order of priority for future road improvements.
+RR 4: To improve and re-align where necessary and as funds allow, the Regional Roads.
+RR 5: To preserve free from development proposed transport routes (or optional routes) identified in Local Area Plans, including those identified in the Naas and Athy Town Plans.
+RR 6: To identify and preserve free from development routes for additional crossings of the river Liffey in order to accommodate increased traffic (between the Dublin Metropolitan Area and the population and employment centres in Kildare).
+RR 7: To improve connectivity across the railways and canals in Kildare.
+RRO 1: To ensure the planning, design and completion of the Athy Distributor route along a new corridor to reduce congestion on the existing urban road network (N78 National Secondary Arterial route through Athy town centre).
+(NRO 8).
+RRO 2: To seek to progress the Regional Roads identified for improvement as set out in Table 6.2 subject to funding.